 • Body truncation in descriptions.
 Each diffed value is truncated to 100 characters in event_description, so long blobs (e.g., raw JSON config) don’t bloat the audit row even when they’re not sensitive.

 Non-auth-adjacent UPDATE handlers persist the validated request body to request_body as-is.
-Treat that column as containing the raw payload - review your audit feed if you handle especially sensitive non-auth data.
+Treat that column as containing the raw payload, and review your audit feed if you handle especially sensitive non-auth data.

 What an UPDATE entry looks like